Posted by: Dr. Doug Van Eaton, CFA

 Updated: February 12, 2019

-CFA® Program study tips are easy to come by.
+CFA® exam study tips are easy to come by.
 But which tips and techniques really work?

 Given the fact that candidates typically have full-time jobs, in addition to family and other responsibilities that limit their available study time, it is very important that their study is efficient in terms of time spent.
 With the amount of material that candidates are responsible for, it’s also very important that they retain what they learn and can draw on it across the many topic areas on exam day.
 So, which study tips and techniques are the most useful for those who must learn and retain great amounts of new information?